Cirru/parser.coffee/README.md

 * Double quote and escape

-String wrapped with `"`.
-Single quote is only text.
+Strings are wrapped in `"`s.
+Meanwhile single quotes are regarded as plain text.

 ```